rgulla16/RoboScrubbers/README.md

 Run the main.py script to initialize the system.
 Use the control panel to start the cleaning routine.
 # Contributors
-Ravinder Gulla –
+Ravinder Gulla – rgulla@uw.edu

-Ankit Shaw -
+Ankit Shaw - ankit25@uw.edu

-Kate Chen -
+Kate Chen - Chenk18@outlook.com
 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgments
 Sound Transit: For providing feedback and insights.

 University of Washington: For academic guidance and mentorship.

 Open-source libraries and frameworks that made this project possible.
 # Contact
 For inquiries or collaborations, please reach out to Ravinder Gulla at [rgulla@uw.edu].